Luigian/AI_Parser/README.md

 * Each rule include the `->` characters to denote which symbol is being replaced, and may optionally include `|` symbols if there are multiple ways to rewrite a symbol.

-* When combined both set of rules, we can parse of all sentences in the `sentences` directory.
+* When combined both set of rules, we can parse all the sentences in the `sentences` directory.

 **Some constraints:**

-* Avoid over-generation of sentences, sentences like "Armchair on the sat Holmes" aren't meant to be accepted by the parser.
+* Avoiding over-generation of sentences, sentences like "Armchair on the sat Holmes" aren't accepted by the parser.

-* Avoid  under-generation of sentences.
+* Avoiding under-generation of sentences.
 A very long and specific rule like `(S -> N V Det Adj Adj Adj N P Det N P Det N)` would technically successfully generate sentence 10, but isn't useful or generalizable.

-* Try to be as general as possible without over-generating.
-The parser should accept the sentences: “Holmes sat in the armchair”, “Holmes sat in the red armchair” and “Holmes sat in the little red armchair”, but not the sentence: “Holmes sat in the the armchair”.
+* Trying to be as general as possible without over-generating.
+The parser accepts the sentences: “Holmes sat in the armchair”, “Holmes sat in the red armchair” and “Holmes sat in the little red armchair”, but not the sentence: “Holmes sat in the the armchair”.

 ### Extracting the noun phrases